HTML tags are supposed to give meaning to the content inside, but not in the case with

 span tag accomplishes the same thing as a

-div tag except that it is inline, which essentially means that it wraps content but remains inside the same line, and does not start on it's own line.
+div tag except that it is an inline element, which essentially means that it wraps content but remains inside the same line, and does not start on its own line.

 This means you can do something like this:

 <!DOCTYPE html> <html> <head> <title>Span</title> </head> <body> <p>The <span class="space">Solar System</span> is a cool place.</p> </body> </html>

 space class and it will only affect the text "Solar System".

 In general, these tags should be used as rarely as possible, as they do not describe the content inside them at all.
 Whenever possible, and when it makes sense, use alternative tags to give meaning to the content between the tags.